I love a good potato soup. And if it’s dairy free and vegan that makes us even happier.

-Siena often says it’s her favorite meal for dinner.
-It’s so simple to make that I am surprised that one of my kids requests it so often.
-Although the majority of kids meals tend to be the simplest.
+This Vegan Leek Potato Soup it’s delicate in flavor, but also a comforting meal for winter days.
+Our older daughter often says it’s her favorite meal for dinner.
+It’s so simple to make.
+I am surprised that one of my kids requests it so often.
+Although I am learning that the majority of my kids favorite meals tend to be the simplest.

-I also love that it gives us an excuse to buy leeks because they are such an obscure vegetable in a way, but i find it so intriguing.
+I also love that it gives us an excuse to buy leeks because they are such an obscure vegetable in a way, but I feel like a super advanced chef when I cook with more exotic ingredients that aren’t always in my pantry.
+Even if that means just leeks some days.

 At our home we omit the dairy mostly and we like to add parmesan cheese on top while it’s still hot.
 Reminds me of my childhood in Italy.
 We loved to grate parmesan cheese on foods because it added such an amazing flavor.

-I also love that this soup originates from france.
-And many chefs like Ina Garten and Julia Child all have busted out this recipe.
+I also love that this soup originates from France.
+And many chefs have busted out the famous potato leek soup.
+Ina Garten and Julia Child all have busted out this recipe at some point in history.

 - 2 tablespoons olive oil